Three review 2023: our honest verdict on the mobile network

 According to Ofcom, "Three’s main complaint drivers related to billings, pricing, and charges (28%); complaints handling (25%); and faults, service, and provisioning (16%)".

-After testing our Three SIM we phoned their customer service to cancel it and see whether or not it was easy to do so.
+Once we were done testing out our Three SIM we called up their customer service to cancel it.
+We wanted to see how easy it was to do so.

 We got through quickly to an agent and instead of them trying to get us to stay they only asked why we wished to leave them and left it at that.

-They even offered to settle up what we had left for the rest of the month so we could leave immediately.
-This was a nice touch and left the door open to joining again in future.
+And they even offered to let us leave immediately while they’d settle up what we had left for the rest of the month.
+It was a generous offer that left the door open to join them again later.

 Managing your account is a lot easier using Three’s app, which is handy.
 And you can always contact their chat agents with any problem you’ve got.
 It’s a nice way of getting your issues resolved.

-But you shouldn’t write off Three too quickly as there’s loads of ways to get help.
-You can go into a Three store, call them using these details or use their online chat, so there’s other options if one fails.
+But Three offer lots of ways to get help.
+You can visit them at a Three store, call them up using these details or chat with an online agent.
+So there’s always another way to get help if one fails.

 Useful link: How to get help on Three